-The deadline to accept applications is closed.
-The next round of applications will open in the Fall of 2020.
+* The next round of applications open in the Fall of 2021*

-The Alice Barton Scholarship Program was founded by Roxanne Conlin, her brother Raymond Barton, and her sister Rhoda Olsen, in honor of their mother Alice Barton, a survivor of domestic violence.
+The Alice Barton Scholarship Program was founded by Roxanne Conlin, her brother Raymond Barton, and her sister Rhoda Olsen, in honor of their mother Alice Barton, a domestic violence survivor.
 Roxanne Conlin is a well-known Iowa trial attorney and longtime supporter of ICADV.
 Raymond Barton is the founder and Chairman of the Board of Great Clips, Inc. Rhoda Olsen is Great Clips CEO.
 Raymond Barton and Rhoda Olsen now live in the Minneapolis area but were raised in Des Moines.
+Since its inception in 2012, 300 survivors have received scholarships through the program.

 Scholarships will ONLY be awarded to survivors who reside in Iowa or are attending an Iowa-accredited educational platform.